dx3mod/bavar/README.md

 - Opinionated projects organization
 - Build with resolution of external dependencies
-  - Automatic inclusion of files
+  - Automatic inclusion of header files
   - Bundling resources into a firmware with some image conversions
 - Firmware upload (powered by avrdude)
 - Integration with text editors (support generations)